Last Updated on September 25, 2023

 Little Adam’s Peak

-This climb is pretty easy and reachable from the center.
+This climb to Little Adam’s Peak is pretty easy and reachable from the center.
 It’s better to go around 3-4 pm, so you can watch the sunset.
 The view is amazing, you’ll start trekking through the tea plantations, be careful of the women picking tea leaves, they will ask you for money if you take their pictures.
 Then, when you get to the top there’s like a chain of summits and you can walk to each of them.
 Now you just have to sit and enjoy the view.

 On your way up or back you can stop at one of the batik shops, they will show you the weaving process using only traditional machines, working manually without using electricity.
 Handmade batik can take up to a year to make depending on the pattern, hence the expensive prices.